Anton21a/Machine-Learning/Assignment 3/technical_report.md

 * .splitrule: set to "gini", which determines how nodes are split by minimizing the Gini impurity.
 This criterion favors splits that result in purer child nodes.
 * .min.node.size: defines the minimum number of observations that must exist in a terminal node.
 Values of 5 and 10 were tested, with smaller sizes allowing deeper trees that can capture more complex patterns, but at the risk of overfitting.

-For each model—particularly X4, X5, LASSO, and RF—fold-wise AUC values are computed using ROC analysis.
+For each model—particularly X4, X5, LASSO, and RF fold-wise AUC values are computed using ROC analysis.
 These are visualized with boxplots to show variation in AUC across folds.
-This provides insight into both average performance and stability.
+This gives a visual understanding of the average distribution of the results of each model.